crimethinc/website/db/seeds/books/expect-resistance/content.md

 ### _CrimethInc.
 Launches New Offensive_ with the Publication of _Expect Resistance_

-They called us bourgeois for urging people to abandon bourgeois culture.
+They called us bourgeois for urging people to abandon bourgeois culture.<br>
-They called us anti-worker for refusing complicity in exploitation.
+They called us anti-worker for refusing complicity in exploitation.<br>
-They dismissed our advocacy of plagiarism as unoriginal.
+They dismissed our advocacy of plagiarism as unoriginal.<br>
-They mocked us for producing paper bullets,
+They mocked us for producing paper bullets,<br>
 Then cried foul play when those projectiles hit their targets.

-When we subsisted on crusts of bread, they insisted it was the upper crusts;
+When we subsisted on crusts of bread, they insisted it was the upper crusts;<br>
 When we discovered cornucopias of abundance, they preferred their sour grapes.

 We’ve been branded militants and dilettantes, black bloc and bête noire, primus inter pariahs.